microsoft/unilm/textdiffuser/README.md

 ## :floppy_disk: Checkpoint

-The checkpoints are in this [link](https://layoutlm.blob.core.windows.net/textdiffuser/textdiffuser-ckpt-new.zip?sv=2022-11-02&ss=b&srt=o&sp=r&se=2033-06-08T16:48:15Z&st=2023-06-08T08:48:15Z&spr=https&sig=a9VXrihTzbWyVfaIDlIT1Z0FoR1073VB0RLQUMuudD4%3D) or [HFLink](https://huggingface.co/datasets/JingyeChen22/TextDiffuser/resolve/main/textdiffuser-ckpt-new.zip) (3.2GB).
+The checkpoints are in [HFLink](https://huggingface.co/datasets/JingyeChen22/TextDiffuser/resolve/main/textdiffuser-ckpt-new.zip) (3.2GB).
 Please download it and unzip it.
 The file structures should be as follows: